FirstHR

 What Does a Finance Manager Do?

-A finance manager owns a company's financial reporting, budgeting, forecasting, and cash-flow management, and gives leadership the numbers and analysis to make decisions.
-The Bureau of Labor Statistics classifies the role within financial managers, who plan, direct, and coordinate an organization's financial activities, typically requiring a bachelor's degree plus several years of experience, and the O*NET profile details the task range.
-It is a growing field: federal data projects financial manager employment to grow 15 percent over the decade, much faster than average, with about 74,600 openings each year.
+A finance manager owns financial reporting, budgeting, forecasting, and cash-flow management for a company, and gives leadership the numbers and analysis to make decisions.
+The Bureau of Labor Statistics classifies the role within financial managers, occupation code 11-3031, who plan, direct, and coordinate the financial activities of an organization, typically requiring a bachelor’s degree plus several years of experience, and the O*NET profile details the task range.
+Employment stood at 868,600 in 2024, with growth projected much faster than average and about 74,600 openings a year.

 The scope depends on company size.
 At a large company, a finance manager owns one part of a finance team under a CFO.
 At a small business making its first finance hire, the same title means a generalist who builds and runs the whole finance function alongside an external CPA.
-That difference drives which of the six templates on this page fits.
+That difference, plus the function the role is really being hired to fix, decides which of the twelve templates on this page fits.

 Finance Manager Duties and Responsibilities